 Here’s a recent bio that was written for me…

-A veteran educator, Vince DeMiero currently serves as the past president of the Washington Journalism Education Association and was president from 2008 to 2012.
+A veteran educator, Vince DeMiero currently serves on the Board of the Washington Journalism Education Association and was president from 2008 to 2012.
 As an instructor and adviser at Mountlake Terrace High School since 1988, he has taught English, journalism, film, photography and several other courses in this diverse suburban community 17 miles north of Seattle.

-He and his wife, Debra, have four children and live in the beautiful small town of Brier, Wash.
+He and his wife, Debra, have four children and four grandchildren, and live in the beautiful small town of Brier, Wash.